code-crafters-cmp26/Souq-3qaz/README.md

 }
 {
     "status": "fail",
-    "message": "this eamil is already exists"
+    "message": "You Already Have Done This Before"
 }
 {
     "status": "fail",